hnryzhng/website-blocker/README.md

 Productivity tool to block websites that distract you from your work.

-Does NOT read or send your data to a third-party server -- you can look at the source code yourself to verify if you can understand it, or get someone who does.
+Does NOT read or send your data to a third-party server -- if you can understand it, look at the source code to verify, or get someone who can.

 No frills, not fancy, simple and lightweight.